ZachiNachshon/anchor/docs-site/site/content/docs/latest/getting-started/contribute.md

 **How to run a test suite?**

 1. Clone the `anchor` repository
-2. Run `make run-tests` to use the locally installed `go` runtime
+2. Run `make tests` to use the locally installed `go` runtime
-3. Alternatively, run `make run-tests-containerized` to use the same `go` runtime which is supported by this repository
+3. Alternatively, run `make test-containerized` to use the same `go` runtime which is supported by this repository

 {{< callout info >}}
 `tparse` should be installed for performing `go test` output analysis ([instructions in here](https://github.com/mfridman/tparse))